Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Analysis

 \subsection{Analyses on \networkone}

-\textbf{Basic statistics}.
-We show some basic graph-related statistics of \networkone in Table \ref{tab:basic_stats}.
-It is clear that both \#edges and degree decrease dramatically from $\lambda=$ 1 to 5, which might indicate: (1) increasing $\lambda$ decreases the number of incorrectly identified colexification patterns (e.g., due to verse-level misalignment); (2) some colexification patterns might be specific to very few languages. \networkone exhibits an interesting structure: a very large connected component (with a few small-size connected components when $\lambda \geq 20$).
-See a visualization of the largest community in \networkone ($\lambda=50$) in Figure \ref{fig:largest_community}.
-Therefore, there are always paths between any two even less related concepts (in the largest community) through this colexification graph.
-Looking also at degree/ betweenness centrality and degree distribution of the nodes shown in Figure \ref{fig:small_world}, we see that the connectivity can be attributed to (1) a small group of concepts that are involved in many colexification patterns and (2) a small group of edges serving as ``bridges'' to connect concepts that are rarely colexified in some languages.
-Therefore, we could conclude that \networkone, a graph built by colexification patterns across many (1,335) languages, approximately forms a small-world or scale-free \citep{barabasi2003scale} graph.
+\paragraph{Basic statistics.} We find that \networkone has one very large connected component along with a few small connected components.
+See a visualization of the largest community in \networkone ($\lambda=50$) in Figure \ref{fig:largest_community} in the Appendix.
+Therefore, in the largest community, there is always a path in the colexification graph between two concepts even if they are less related.
+Figure \ref{fig:small_world} shows degree/ betweenness centrality and degree distribution of \networkone.
+From the figure, we can infer that the connectivity can be attributed to (1) a small group of concepts that are involved in many colexification patterns and (2) a small group of edges serving as ``bridges'' to connect concepts that are rarely colexified in some languages.
+Therefore, \networkone, a graph built by the identified colexification patterns across many languages, approximately forms a small-world or scale-free \citep{barabasi2003scale} network.
+See \secref{construction} for graph-related statistics of \networkone under different $\lambda$.